Need Help or Found an Issue?

 Drag (G1/G7): Uses standard empirical drag tables (G1/G7).
 Air density corrections are applied from temperature, humidity, and altitude to adjust deceleration along the velocity vector.

-Accuracy Limitations: This calculator provides estimates based on mathematical models.
+Accuracy: This calculator provides estimates based on mathematical models.
 Actual trajectory may vary due to bullet manufacturing variations, barrel harmonics, atmospheric micro-variations, and other factors.
-Always verify critical calculations with live-fire testing (dope) before relying on them for competition or hunting.
+Do not rely on these calculations for any purpose where incorrect data could be hazardous.